DESIGN & TECHNOLOGY

 Teaching and learning also supports children in their physical development as they learn to use tools competently and safely.
 Adults model skills and techniques, such as different ways of joining materials and children are given the opportunity to explore and gain confidence in these new techniques independently during their continuous provision.
 The classroom environment encourages this by providing children with tools and resources they can easily choose as they create.
 Adults observe, support and encourage children where appropriate as they develop the characteristics of effective learning during the creation process.

-Our rigorous Design and Technology curriculum enables all children at our school to have the opportunity to experiment with various tools and mechanisms that feature in existing products they use and apply these to their own learning.
-Therefore our children make the best possible progress from their individual starting points, embedding new knowledge from EYFS through to Year 2.
+Our rigorous Design and Technology curriculum provides opportunities for all children to experiment with various tools and mechanisms that feature in existing products in the world around us.
+The children have constant opportunities to embed this learning through the Design and Technology cycle of learning, allowing them to make the best possible progress from their individual starting points, embedding new knowledge from EYFS through to Year 2.
 They learn the importance of choice and how best to approach a task in order to achieve the desired outcome.
-By teaching our children about food and nutrition they learn how to lead healthy lifestyles.
-Pupils’ progress in design and technology is assessed throughout each unit and these combined assessments contribute to an overall view of how well children are achieving in design and technology.
-This assessment is communicated to parents each year in the mid-year report.
-Evaluation is a key part of our curriculum and therefore Design and Technology at New Milton Infant School helps children to become reflective individuals with a sound knowledge of valuable life skills, ready for Key Stage 2 and beyond.
+By developing our children’s knowledge and skills in Design and Technology, we are helping them become reflective individuals with a sound knowledge of valuable life skills that can use beyond school and into adulthood.